Pierre-Emmanuel41/minecraft-command-tree/Tutorial.md

 		// command line from minecraft.
 		root.onCommand(null, null, null, args);
 	}

+	/**
+	 * @return The root of this minecraft tree.
+	 */
+	public IMinecraftNode<String> getRoot() {
+		return root;
 	}
+}
 ```

 Warning : It is VERY important to note that there is an internal cast of IMinecraftNode in the class <code>MinecraftNode</code> in order to be sure that only MinecraftNode are added to another one.
 Also, only a minecraft node can be set as the parent of another minecraft node.

+To see how to create a language sensitive command tree, please have a look to [This tutorial](https://github.com/Pierre-Emmanuel41/minecraft-command-tree/blob/master/Tutorial_language.md)